Saso ‘Gorilla Trips’ Uganda Safaris – Mountain Gorilla Trekking & Wildlife Safari Tours in Uganda & Rwanda

-Considering our passion for the wild and the expertise we have aquired over the years wildlife guiding and gorilla trekking in the famous jungles of Uganda and Rwanda, our travel products are unquestionably top market.
-With over 15 years of safari experience, Gorilla Trips' guides will take you through the thick jungles of 3 of the only habitats of the last 700 remaining mountain gorillas in the world.
-It's a life's dream adventure.
+Considering our passion for the wild and the expertise we have acquired over the years in wildlife Safaris and gorilla trekking safaris in the famous jungles of Uganda and Rwanda, our travel products are unquestionably top market.
+Gorilla Safari Trips’ guides will take you through the thick jungles of 3 of the only habitats of the last 800 remaining mountain gorillas in the world.
+It’s a life’s dream adventure.

 Tell us about your plans and one of our specialists will be in touch to plan a unique trip for you…

 Gorilla Tracking Safaris

 Saso ‘Gorilla Trips‘ Uganda Safaris offers tailor-made gorilla trekking Safari adventures to the thick jungles of Bwindi Impenetrable Forest, Nyungwe Forest and Parc Nationals des Volcans (Volcanoes National Park, PNV), the last places you’ll find the last of the Mountain Gorilla families in the world.

 Uganda Gorilla Safaris & The Pearl of Africa

 Uganda is a tropical country and much of it lies on the African plateau between 900-1,500 meters above sea level.
 This gives Uganda a nice tropical climate, with temperatures averaging between 21 and 27 degrees Celsius during the day and between 12 and 18 degrees Celsius at night.
 Dubbed the pearl of Africa, Uganda is home of natural beauty displayed in the vast beautiful landscape and rare animal species like the Mountain Gorillas and the White Rhinos.

 Gorilla Trips & The Land of a Thousand Hills

 Rwanda is a landlocked country located in east-central Africa.
 The country is mostly covered by steep hills and deep valleys with its highest point being Karisimbi (14,187 ft; 4,324 m) in the Virunga mountains.
 Although well known for the horrible history of the genocide, Rwanda is a nice country, with magnificent people, amazing lakes, mountains, a great climate, good roads, a nice standard of living with cheap things ranging from food to accommodation and lots ofother things.